By Skip Pearlman

 “Sam really had a monster second half,“ McConville added.
 “Dan wasn’t throwing great in the first half, but in the second half he got going.
 Everyone played better, and we got the job done.”

-The Blue Devils (4-1) are scheduled to visit Rye Neck on Saturday at 1:30 p.m.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The Blue Devils (4-1) are scheduled to visit Rye Neck on Saturday at 1:30 p.m.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.